HIV and men who have sex with men: Unprotected anal intercourse

 The HIV virus is more easily transmitted through unprotected anal intercourse than through unprotected vaginal intercourse and men who report unprotected receptive anal intercourse are at increased risk of contracting the HIV virus.
 Generally, the receptive partner is at greater risk of contracting the HIV virus because the lining of the rectum is thin and may allow the virus to enter the body through semen exchange.
 The insertive partner is also at risk because STIs can enter through the urethra or through small cuts, abrasions, or open sores on the penis.
 Also, condoms are more likely to break during anal sex than during vaginal sex.
 Thus, even with a condom, anal sex can be risky.
 A 2004 study of HIV positive men found men who had unprotected anal intercourse (UAI) in the past year were put at risk for contracting the virus.
 The study found that men who reported engaging in UAI had increased from 30% in 1996 to 42% in 2000.
 Almost half of all men who participated in UAI in 1996-1997 said that they had not known the HIV status of their partner Studies have found that risk factors for HIV infection are anal intercourse with a man in the past 12 months, having unstable housing, and having inhaled alkyl nitrites ("poppers").
-A 2009 study on the prevalence of unprotected anal intercourse among HIV-diagnosed MSM found that majority protected their partners during sexual activity, but a sizeable number of men continue to engage in sexual behaviors that place themselves and others at risk for HIV infections.
+A 2009 study on the prevalence of unprotected anal intercourse among HIV-diagnosed MSM found that a majority protected their partners during sexual activity, but a sizeable number of men continue to engage in sexual behaviors that place themselves and others at risk for HIV infections.